Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 We briefly summarize here the differences between the previous work \cite{Green-Tao08,Tao06Gaussian} and this paper.
-We have already discussed novelty and ideas for Goldston--Y\i ld\i l\i m type asymptotic formulas, the NL-compatibility and the setting without a fundamental domain in Introduction.
-The simplification of the proof of Goldston--Y\i ld\i l\i m type asymptotic formulas by using a smooth function $\chi$ was introduced by Tao subsequently to Green--Tao~\cite{Green-Tao08}, and this method is also utilized in this paper.
+We have already discussed novelty and ideas for Goldston--Y\i ld\i r\i m type asymptotic formulas, the NL-compatibility and the setting without a fundamental domain in Introduction.
+The simplification of the proof of Goldston--Y\i ld\i r\i m type asymptotic formulas by using a smooth function $\chi$ was introduced in an unpublished note by Tao and subsequently used in \cite{Tao06Gaussian} and this method is also used in this paper.

 There exist several different formulations of the `relative multidimensional Szemer\'{e}di theorem' (RMST) in the literature.
 In this paper, we establish Theorem~\ref{thm:RMST}; seemingly, the present paper may be the first place where the RMST of this form is explicitly stated.
 In the work of Green--Tao~\cite{Green-Tao08} and Tao~\cite{Tao06Gaussian}, a condition called the \emph{correlation condition} was imposed on their definitions of pseudorandomness in addition to the \emph{linear forms condition}.
-Conlon--Fox--Zhao~\cite{Conlon-Fox-Zhao15} succeeded in removing this correlation condition from their formulations of the RMST.
+Conlon--Fox--Zhao~\cite{Conlon-Fox-Zhao15} succeeded in removing this correlation condition from their formulation of the RMST.
 To do this, they proved the relative hypergraph removal lemma (RHRL) which only requires the linear forms condition.
 Note that the RMST in \cite[Theorem~3.1]{Conlon-Fox-Zhao15} is stated in terms of finite additive groups, as is \cite[Theorem~3.5]{Green-Tao08} and \cite[Theorem~2.18]{Tao06Gaussian}.
-For this reason, some additional arguments were needed in their work to switch from $\ZZ^n$ to finite additive groups, and to go back to the original setting of $\ZZ^n$.
+For this reason, some additional arguments were needed in their work to switch from $\ZZ^n$ to finite additive groups, and to go back.
 In this paper, although we appeal to the RHRL of Conlon--Fox--Zhao, we do \emph{not} transfer our setting to that of finite additive groups.
 Instead, we follow the argument of Solymosi; see Steps 5--7 in the above overview.
-This enables us to remove the step of transferring a pseudorandom measure on $\ZZ^n$ to that on $(\ZZ/N\ZZ)^n$.
 Moreover, our argument of estimating a weighted density seems more straightforward than that in the previous work.
-A slight disadvantage of our approach is that we need to take a `larger' domain of variables to verify pseudorandomness.
-However, the Goldston--Y\i ld\i l\i m type asymptotic formula is strong enough to make this point negligible.

 Due to the simplifications mentioned above, the complete proofs of Theorem~\ref{mtheorem=primeconstellationsfinite} (the finitary version) and Theorem~\ref{mtheorem=TaoZieglergeneral} (the short interval version) require \emph{no} technical complication beyond that of Theorem~\ref{theorem=primeconstellationssimple}.
 In some earlier work on constellation theorems for $K=\QQ$ or $\QQ (\sqrt{-1})$, detailed proofs of the corresponding theorems were omitted.